Skip to content

 Pursuing a doctorate is a challenge for anyone, but it can pose a unique set of hurdles for minority students.
 Fortunately, a variety of different financial aid opportunities and other resources are available to help different demographics overcome the financial, academic, and personal obstacles that come with getting a PhD.
 If you’re a minority student, use this guide to connect with the best tools to help you find success.

-Different Types of Financial Aid Opportunities for PhDs
+Types of Financial Aid for Doctoral Students

 Scholarships